gwiedeman/eadmachine/README.md

 The number is an ID for each component, it is suggested and not mandatory.
 If the unique ID system is used, it will be combined with the collection separator (in the top-center table) and the collection ID to make a unique identifier.
 This will be encoded as a &lt;unitid&gt; element or an @id attribute of the component element, depending on the EAD template you use.

-Once you have completed filling in the Map of Collection Hierarchy table, click the ìCreate Container Listî button on the upper right (circled in red).
+Once you have completed filling in the Map of Collection Hierarchy table, click the ‚ÄúCreate Container List‚Äù button on the upper right (circled in red).
 This will unhide the necessary sheets for each component.
 See Component Level Description to fill in data at the lower levels.

 ###Container IDs

 The List of Containers table allows you to encode container IDs, such as barcodes.

-List each container type (such as ìBoxî) and container number along with the parent component ID (such as the series or subseries ID).
+List each container type (such as ‚ÄúBox‚Äù) and container number along with the parent component ID (such as the series or subseries ID).

 EADMachine will find all the matching containers in your container list and enter the ID as an @id attribute.
 The use of the parent ID allows the repeating of container numbers (such as a Box 1 for multiple series).